syncfusion-content/maui-docs/MAUI/Rotator/DataTemplateSelector.md

 ### OnSelectTemplate

- The OnSelectTemplate is a overridden method  to return a particular DataTemplate, which shown in the following code:
+The OnSelectTemplate is an overridden method to return a particular DataTemplate, which is shown in the following code:

 {% tabs %}